cujojs/curl/README.md

 async! -- resolves when a module signals it's ready

-The following plugins are in progress:

 i18n! -- loads text strings and other locale-specific constants

-Complete plugin docs are on the [wiki](https://github.com/cujojs/curl/wiki/Plugins).
+Plugin docs are on the [wiki](https://github.com/cujojs/curl/wiki/Plugins).

 ----------------------------------------

 How are modules loaded?
 =======================

-curl.js uses `<script>` element injection rather than XHR/eval.
+curl.js uses `<script>` element injection rather than XHR/eval for AMD modules.
 This allows curl.js to load cross-domain scripts as well as local scripts.
+CommonJS modules use XHR/eval so must be wrapped for "transport" if not on the same domain.
+Typically, you will bundle your modules before using them in production, anyways.
+Most bundlers will wrap CommonJS modules in AMD.

 To find scripts and other resources, curl.js uses module names.
 A module name looks just like a file path, but typically without the file extension.
 If a